AbdulRahmanAzam/Gear-Of-Wars-Game/README.md

 # Gear-Of-Wars-Game

-# Project Title
-## 2D PLATFORMER GAME
+# Project Title:  2D PLATFORMER GAME

 # Group Members
 ## Abdul Rahman Azam 23K-0061
 ## Raghib Rizwan Rabani 23K-0012
 ## Talha Rusman 23K-0065

 # Introduction
-This is a thrilling 2D action game that puts players in the midst of intense combat scenarios.
+This is a thrilling 2D action game that puts players in the mindset of intense combat scenarios.
 This game is going to have different characters and even different weapons and whenever the game is leveling up the difficulty level is also increasing.
 There are